wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **M:**&ensp;Ignorance of yourself, primarily.
 Also, ignorance of the true nature of things, of their causes and effects.
-You look round without understanding and take appearances for reälity.
+You look round without understanding and take appearances for reality.
 You believe you know the world and yourself — but it is only your ignorance that makes you say, “I know”.
 Begin with the admission that you do not know and start from there.

 There is nothing that can help the world more than your putting an end to ignorance.
 Then you need not do anything in particular to help the world.
-Your very being is a help, action or no action.
+Your very beïng is a help, action or no action.

 **Q:**&ensp;How can ignorance be known?
 To know ignorance presupposes knowledge.